Layoffs mount in state’s aviation industry, as Boeing suppliers and airline contractors cut back

 And after Japanese planemaker Mitsubishi Aircraft announced a severe cutback to its SpaceJet program and the shuttering of its U.S. operations, it has announced 240 layoffs in Renton and at Moses Lake.

-That list, which is not complete, already tallies almost 6,900 jobs lost thought layoffs.
+That list, which is not complete, already tallies almost 6,900 jobs lost through layoffs.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.